About Michelle morgan (Athr)

 Specific healing work around trauma.
 Absolutely essential in learning how to navigate the nervous system.

-Women's Circle
+Circle

 Deep process work in a small community of women over the course of 14 years.
 Red Tent Australia is a good place to start if you're looking to connect with a circle.